josdem/hugo/content/techtalk/spring/spring_boot_rest_client.md

 }
 ```

-That's it, we are requesting from the endpoint our beverage as an GET request and if something fails we are throwing an `BusinessException`
+That's it, we are requesting from the end-point our beverage as an GET request and if something fails we are throwing an `BusinessException` which is a wrapper exception.

 ```groovy
 package com.jos.dem.rest.client.exception